Understanding Nano Hydroxyapatite

-Nano hydroxyapatite: when you come across it, it looks like it just escaped from a chemistry textbook or an explanation of exotic cave formations.
+Nano hydroxyapatite: the word looks like it just escaped from a chemistry textbook or an explanation of exotic cave formations.
 But, it’s actually something much closer to home.
 Hydroxyapatite is the mineral that makes up 60-70% of bones and 90% of tooth enamel.
+It is found in the saliva, where your body uses it to maintain tooth strength.
 Nano hydroxyapatite is the same mineral, made in a lab, that can be used by the body to replenish lost enamel minerals and encourage new bone growth and development.

 But I thought bones were made of calcium?